tajmone/AlanStdLib/DEV_NOTES.md

 - Having to control a single boolean attribute is going to make maintainance of code easier for both the library and end user adventures authors.

 So, right now I'm still ensuring that all clothing-handling code updates the `wearing` attribute correctly, but I'm also trying not to rely on it inside loops and other checks, to see if we can dispose of it.
 So, if we encounter a situation which requires use of the `wearing` set, it's still there, but if we end up doing without out we only have to remove all references to it.

+> __NOTE__ — For this to happen, I had to add the `donned` attribute to EVERY THING, instead of just to the `clothing` class, because it's needed in various checks, filters and aggregators that need to treat `NOT donned` clothing items as carried items (inside expressions that also include non-clothing objects).
+>
+> This would be a small price to pay for the considerable benefits of having a single attribute for controlling worn clothing.

 ## Authors Should Now Use `Donned` to Dress Actors